SynTempVision/sdkPipelineTest/RebootLoopTest/TEST_PLAN.md

     - PoE Splitter (5V 3.5A) because I have qty 4 of each.
     - STEAMO Model:GPOE208 Gigabit PoE Switch
     - The same ethernet cables
-- All units are burned with the same baseline OS image.
+- All units are burned with the same baseline OS image
+    - changes are that TYPE B has the new pipeline ( binaries and services newSDK ) the old pipeline is there but not active

 ### Instruments that are logged on a N cycle time for N amount of days
 - Both pipelines: